Aulig/packages-fixedwebview/README.md

 How to pull in upstream changes if it doesn't work through Githubs web interface:
 - Open Github desktop
-- Branch < Compare to Branch
+- Branch > Compare to Branch
 - Use the search to select upstream/main
 - Create Merge Commit
-- Keep readme from our repository
+- Keep readme from this repository (main, not upstream)